0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/DEVELOPMENT_NOTES.md

 - **Tailwind CSS**: Fast UI development, and the design system keeps things consistent

 ### Smart Contract Strategy
-- **Manual Deployment via Remix**: Hardhat had ESM conflicts, Remix provided better visibility
+- **Manual Deployment via Remix**: For contract as simple as the ones we deployed for this project, setting up Hardhat locally might lead to unnecessary errors like ESM conflicts, Remix provides quicker turnaround
 - **ERC721 for NFTs**: Standard NFT contract with free minting capability
 - **ERC20 for DUSD**: Custom token with 6 decimals on Base Sepolia, 18 on Ethereum Sepolia
 - **ZeroDev Integration**: EntryPoint v7 for Account Abstraction